chlam4/monitoring/README.md

 ## Prometheus Monitoring Client

 This library also provides a monitoring client implementation for [Prometheus](https://prometheus.io/).
-The test function [`TestPrometheusMonitor()`](pkg/prometheus/prometheus_monitoring_client_test.go) illustrates how the [Prometheus client](pkg/prometheus) can be used to collect metrics.
-Steps are:
+The [Prometheus monitoring client](pkg/prometheus) is equipped with a [`MetricQueryMap`](pkg/prometheus/prometheus_queries.go) that defines what query to use for a defined metric and how the entity id is obtained from the query result.
+Currently, the following metric queries are supported:
+* Node-level CPU/memory/network stats from the [Prometheus node exporter](https://github.com/prometheus/node_exporter)
+* POD CPU/memory/disk stats from [Kubernetes](https://github.com/kubernetes/kubernetes).

+To add support for more metric queries, one can simply add more entries to the map and implement new get-entity-id functions as necessary.

+To use this monitoring client, please refer to the test function [`TestPrometheusMonitor()`](pkg/prometheus/prometheus_monitoring_client_test.go).
+The major steps are:
 1. Define a monitoring template to tell Prometheus what metrics to collect.
-2. Define the list of entities for Prometheus to monitor, and put them into the metric repository.
+2. Define the list of entities for Prometheus to monitor.
+The entity id must match what Prometheus is able to get from the corresponding query results.
 3. Instantiate `PrometheusMonitor` - the Prometheus monitoring client and call the `Monitor()` method.
 4. The test code dumps out all the collected metrics.

-The Prometheus monitoring client is equipped with a [`MetricQueryMap`](pkg/prometheus/prometheus_queries.go).
-The `MetricQueryMap` defines what query to use for a defined metric.
-It currently supports the following metric queries:
-* Node-level CPU/memory/network stats from the [Prometheus node exporter](https://github.com/prometheus/node_exporter)
-* POD CPU/memory/disk stats from [Kubernetes](https://github.com/kubernetes/kubernetes).

 ### Test with minikube and kube-prometheus

-To try out the test function, one can set up the test environment by installing [`minikube`](https://github.com/kubernetes/minikube) and then [`kube-prometheus`](https://github.com/coreos/prometheus-operator/tree/master/contrib/kube-prometheus).
+To try out the test function, one way is to set up the test environment by installing [`minikube`](https://github.com/kubernetes/minikube) and then [`kube-prometheus`](https://github.com/coreos/prometheus-operator/tree/master/contrib/kube-prometheus).
 The former sets up a local mini Kubernetes cluster, while the latter deploys Prometheus components including the node exporter into the cluster.

-Once the test environment is set up, we can run the `TestPrometheusMonitor()`.
-If needed, customize the monitoring template, the list of entities, and the Prometheus server address.
+Once the test environment is set up, please run the `TestPrometheusMonitor()`.
+If needed, customize the Prometheus server address, the monitoring template, and the list of entities.

 ### Test with Prometheus server and exporters